Cagsawa Ruins: History

-Survivors of the 1814 eruption resettled into the nearby Daraga, which was then a mere barrio of the destroyed town of Cagsawa, and decided to merge the two.
+Survivors of the 1814 eruption resettled into nearby Daraga, which was then a mere barrio of the destroyed town of Cagsawa, and decided to merge the two.
 However, the Cagsawa church should not be confused with the intact church of Nuestra Señora de la Porteria (locally known as the Daraga Church), built in 1773 and also located in the municipality of Daraga.

 Cagsawa was also subjected to the Super Typhoon Durian (designated Typhoon Reming by PAGASA) in 2006.
 The ruins were unharmed even as the typhoon devastated the surrounding countryside with mudslides and lahar that killed at least 1,266 people.
 The incident is similar to another catastrophe in the same region in 1825, shortly after the 1814 Mayon eruption.